Towards Understanding Asynchronous Advantage Actor-critic: Convergence and Linear Speedup

-We have also tested A3C-TD(0) with neural network parametrization in the classic control (Carpole) environment and the Atari game (Seaquest and Beamrider) environments.
-In Figures \ref{fig3}-\ref{fig5}, each curve is generated by averaging over 5 Monte-Carlo runs with $95\%$ confidence interval.
-Figures \ref{fig3}--\ref{fig5} show the speedup of A3C-TD(0) under different number of workers, where the average reward is computed by taking the running average of test rewards.
-The speedup and runtime speedup plots are respectively measured by the number of samples and training time needed to achieve a target running average reward under different number of workers.
-Although not justified theoretically, Figures \ref{fig3}--\ref{fig5} suggest that the sample complexity speedup is roughly linear, and the runtime speedup slightly degrades when the number of workers increases.
-This is partially due to our hardware limit.
-Similar observation has also been obtained in async-SGD \citep{lian2016speedup}.
+\textbf{OpenAI Gym environments.} We also test the speedup property of A3C with neural network parametrization in the classic control (Carpole) and the Atari (Breakout and Pong) environments.
+In Figures \ref{fig3}-\ref{fig7}, each curve was averaged over 5 Monte-Carlo runs with $95\%$ confidence interval.
+Figures \ref{fig3}--\ref{fig7} show the speedup of A3C under different number of workers, where the average reward is computed by taking the running average of test rewards.
+The speedup is respectively measured by the number of samples and training time needed per worker to achieve a target average reward.
+Although not justified theoretically, Figures \ref{fig3}--\ref{fig7} suggest that the sample complexity speedup is roughly linear, and the runtime speedup slightly degrades when the number of workers increases.
+This is partially due to hardware limit.
+Similar observation was obtained in async-SGD \cite[Fig. 4]{lian2016speedup}.